About The Tour

 Time permitting, ask your guide to show you the place where Sir Thomas More (Henry VIII’s chancellor) lived in Chelsea before his trial, execution and rapid canonisation; there is a statue of him next to Chelsea Church on the Embankment.

-The length and cost of the tour would vary depending on your interests; please contact British Tours for more information.
+The length and cost of the tour would vary depending on your interests; please contact us for more information.